jwmatthews/kyma_poc/example_output/coolstuff-quarkus/gpt-3.5-turbo-16k/quarkus_springboot_cdi-to-quarkus-00050_2_full_run.md

 ```

 ## Reasoning
-The static code analysis tool has identified that the `@Stateless` annotation can be replaced with a CDI scope annotation, such as `@ApplicationScoped`.
-This is because Quarkus uses CDI for dependency injection and does not support EJBs.
+The static code analysis tool suggests replacing the `@Stateless` annotation with a scope annotation, such as `@ApplicationScoped`.
+This is because Quarkus uses CDI (Contexts and Dependency Injection) for managing beans, and the `@Stateless` annotation is specific to Java EE and EJBs.

-To update the `CatalogService` class to use Quarkus, we need to replace the `@Stateless` annotation with `@ApplicationScoped`.
-This will ensure that the class is managed as a CDI bean and can be injected into other components.
+To update the code to use Quarkus, we need to replace the `@Stateless` annotation with `@ApplicationScoped`.
+This ensures that the bean is managed by CDI and can be injected into other components.

-The updated code snippet reflects this change by replacing `@Stateless` with `@ApplicationScoped` on line 18.
+In the updated code, we replace `import javax.ejb.Stateless;` with `import javax.enterprise.context.ApplicationScoped;` to import the correct annotation.

+We also need to update the `@Stateless` annotation on line 19 to `@ApplicationScoped` to apply the correct scope to the `CatalogService` class.

+The rest of the code remains unchanged as it is not affected by the switch from Java EE to Quarkus.